|Health Tips to prevent problems with birds? (page updated 11/9/18)

 your neighbor across the street.
 One loft races are FUN!
 People gather for food, drink and talk pigeons while waiting for the birds to return.
 It is

-even fun if you don't have a bird in the race just meeting and talking about the birds as well as all the great food etc. However, it definitely more fun if
+even fun if you don't have a bird in the race just meeting and talking about the birds as well as all the great food etc. However, it is definitely more

 And, it is even MORE fun to win a money position in the race.
 As far as getting in races with someone (some individual loft) as your handler, this is

 VERY risky at the least.
 You must know and choose a GOOD handler then you have to luck out with the winds on race day.
 I don't want to go into

 this any further but after being in a good number of races with handlers I can say that part of my life is over with as I will not do this too often

 anymore.
 When getting in One Loft races make sure the race is reputable and has a good track record.
 Check it out with past participants.
 Now

 there is the live results on wincompanion.com.
 This is really cool to watch, check it out.

 In 1987 was my first One Loft race experience and it was as good as it gets as we took FIRST place and won over a grand!
 This was in the

 Belleville RPC One loft race.
 It was a 300-mile race and there were 2 birds on the drop and my cock trapped in first.
 Over the next 3 or 4 years we